fatmazayrek/Multi-threading_and_IPC_with_Qt5/Cross Thread Signal and Slots/3.Example(Wrong using)/Readme.md

 Hi everyone:giraffe:

-In this example, I showed you how shouldn't use Signal and slots between threads with simple Widget application:fish:
+In this example, I showed you how couldn't use Signal and slots between threads with simple Widget application:fish:

 In this application, a thread contains QTimer.
 This tread is especially created in the main thread but run method starts in the thread:lock: